lukechampine/walrus-cli/README.md

 ## Setup

-You will need a synchronized `walrus` server running in watch-only mode.
+You will need a synchronized `walrus` server.
+You can specify the address of the server with the `-a` flag.

 If you are using a Nano S, the [Sia app](https://github.com/LedgerHQ/nanos-app-sia) must be installed and open when `walrus-cli` commands are run.